wp-plugins/scribendi-editing-and-proofreading/readme.txt

 2. Order from your posts screen.

 == Changelog ==
+= 2.1 =
+* Updated JQuery BlockUI to 2.64 to fix JQuery 1.10 warning in WordPress 3.6

 = 2.0 =
 * Sign up and get your Scribendi API key from within your WordPress dashboard